 Industries & Professions /

-Great technological innovations have occurred in the last decade and have made it easier for Internet users to post photographs and video.
-These innovations created strong interest in sites at which users could share and also comment on the photographs and videos posted by others.
-Content communities such as Flickr (launched in 2004) and YouTube (2005) became immensely popular destinations for social-media enthusiasts.
+Great technological innovations in the last decade made it easier for Internet users to post photos and video and created strong interest in sites that let users share and comment on photographs and videos posted by others.
+Content communities such as Flickr (launched in 2004) and YouTube (2005) became immensely popular destinations.

 Today social media sites are extremely popular, and they are expected to remain so for years to come.
 The Internet has so quickly become an essential part of the fabric of daily life for so many people that it’s difficult to imagine a world without it.